shotnothing/1-indexed-List-in-Python/README.md

 # l1st: 1-indexed-List-in-Python
 Does exactly what it says on the tin!
+Nothing more, I promise.

 ## Installation
 ```